 Since there is an increase in air traffic around the globe, there is a need for advanced ATM solutions.
 In developing countries like India and China, there is an exponential growth in air passenger traffic in the last decade.
 This in turn increased the demand for new airports.
-Due to the increased air traffic, the airport expansion need also increased this will also surge the demand for modern air traffic management solutions.
-According to the center for Asia Pacific Aviation, USD 137,254 million was invested in the global airport expansion.
-Out of that, USD 74,856.0 million was spent on upgrading existing airports and USD 62,398.0 million is invested in new airports.
+Due to the increased air traffic, the airport expansion needs also increase this will also surge the demand for modern air traffic management solutions.
+According to the Center for Asia Pacific Aviation, USD 137,254 million was invested in the global airport expansion.
+Out of that, USD 74,856.0 million was spent on upgrading existing airports, and USD 62,398.0 million was invested in new airports.
 Thus, the rising passenger traffic is expected to increase the demand for such systems and services.

 Presently, the market for unmanned aerial vehicles and urban air mobility has risen.
-This increasing number of air taxis and UAVs has risen the concern regarding the security, and safety of air traffic congestion.
-Aviation organization such as CANSO (Civil Air Navigation Services Organization) and the ICAO (International Civil Aviation Organization) has anticipated that there will be more demand for air traffic management solution in the forthcoming years.
+This increasing number of air taxis and UAVs has raised the concern regarding the security, and safety of air traffic congestion.
+Aviation organizations such as CANSO (Civil Air Navigation Services Organization) and the ICAO (International Civil Aviation Organization) have anticipated that there will be more demand for air traffic management solutions in the forthcoming years.
 In high-growth regions, several airlines have increased their focus on adopting artificial intelligence technology with next-generation ATM systems.
 This advanced system allows real-time communication between the air traffic controller authority and the aircraft.
 It is expected that this trend will help in the rise of the market in the upcoming years.
 Under the program OneSKY, the Thales group announced that it has integrated, and modernized the Australian airspace.
-The main aim of this program is to deploy the company’s four key digital technologies, artificial intelligence connectivity, cybersecurity and big data, to manage the world’s airspace by 11%.
+The main aim of this program is to deploy the company’s four key digital technologies, artificial intelligence connectivity, cybersecurity, and big data, to manage the world’s airspace by 11%.

 Qatar Civil Aviation Authority wanted Frequentis AG to upgrade its voice communication system and modernize its air traffic control tower operation, to meet air traffic demand.
-Indra sistemas S.A will control towers of Santiago, Sao Vicente, Africa, Sal, and Boa Vista and upgrade the SAL island Oceanic air traffic control.
-Raytheon technologies completed the installation of the first global crew strategic network terminal system for the U.S air force.
+Indra Sistemas S.A. will control the towers of Santiago, Sao Vicente, Africa, Sal, and Boa Vista and upgrade the SAL island Oceanic air traffic control.
+Raytheon Technologies completed the installation of the first global crew strategic network terminal system for the U.S. Air Force.
 The terminal system modernizes protected communication systems while adding new capabilities for non-nuclear and nuclear control and command.